MRTom69/THM-writeup/WindCorp/Osiris/README.md

 ```
 C:\Temp>powershell -c "Restart-Service -Name 'IVPN*' "
 ```
-If the service crash too fast and theAutoRunScript in metasploit didn't finish migrate, run the command again or try with start instead of restart
+If the service crash too fast and the AutoRunScript in metasploit didn't finish migrate, run the command again or try with start instead of restart

 And now we have NT AUTHORITY\SYSTEM
 ```